espressif/vscode-esp-idf-extension/docs/tutorial/partition_editor.md

 1. Click menu View -> Command Palette... and search for the **ESP-IDF: Show Examples Projects** command and choose `Use current ESP-IDF (/path/to/esp-idf)`.
 If the user doesn't see the option, please review the setup in [Install tutorial](./install.md).

 2. A window will be open with a list a projects, go the **system** section and choose the `console`.
-You will see a **Create console project** button in the top and a description of the project below.
-Click **Create console project** button.
+You will see a **Create project using example console** button in the top and a description of the project below.
+Click the button and choose the containing directory.
+The project will be opened in a new window.

 <p align="center">
   <img src="../../media/partition_table/console-example.png" alt="System console example">